DecentralDever/DecentralDever/README.md

   ## Interested in supporting me?
   Donate to my crypto wallet:
-  Ethereum: 0x40455b8853a778a6477289b756512fc53c44366e
+  Eth: 0x40455b8853a778a6477289b756512fc53c44366e

 ## ᵗᑋᵃᐢᵏ ᵞᵒᵘ* so much for reading!
 *💫 I'm always up for working with other crypto fans and developers.
-You can report issues and suggest changes to my projects.
-Let's create and build the decentralized future together!*
+You can report issues and suggest changes to my projects.*